-Antioxidants have been shown to greatly affect blood sugar.
+Antioxidants have been shown to greatly affect blood sugar and they could be a diabetes natural cure.
 And in type 2 diabetes this is good news.

 We all know that antioxidants neutralize free radicals that we have in our bodies.
 And as a result, antioxidants have been said to have protective properties from many diseases and conditions such as cancer, aging, vision and heart disease.
 But not many people are talking about how antioxidants can help with type 2 diabetes.

 I can remember sharing this information with one doctor on how drinking teas high in antioxidants, like organic green tea can lower blood sugar.
 This physician reported back to me that she had great results with this.